 In 1977, the park was renamed after Herbert Shuttleworth, a chief executive of the Mohawk/Mohasco Carpet Mills and was the Rugmakers team president.
 He was also responsible for the lights being installed on the field.
 The park is still called Shuttleworth Park today, but in 2019 the baseball stadium was renamed to Rao Family Stadium for well renowned pediatrician Dr. Govind Rao, MD who has served the Amsterdam community for over 60 years.

 Upon arrival in Amsterdam the stadium needed renovations.
+Before taking the field, the dugouts had to be moved above ground due to drainage issues, new bullpens and a warning track also had to be installed.
 In 2004, a brick wall backstop was installed behind home plate and the first base line as well as several reserved seats from the former Veterans Stadium in Philadelphia.
 In 2006, the small metal bleachers were moved from under the grandstand and down the first baseline as a new wooden grandstand and concession stand were built.
 This restored the look of the stadium back to the days of the Rugmakers and vastly increased seating capacity.
 In 2007, the first party deck was built behind the first baseline and the skybox above the concession stand opened.
 In 2014, an artificial turf infield was installed and in 2022 the Neena Rao Locker Room, Coaches Office and Front Office were completed.

 The Mohawks found instant success on the field upon moving to Amsterdam as they won NYCBL titles in 2003 under Bill Consiglio and again in 2004 under Nicholas Enriquez.